Tuesday, March 18, 2008

 Clearly, Steinbeck finds special significance in a single word to be found in the Biblical text, the word rendered as "thou shalt rule over him [sin]" in the King James Version.
 He transliterates it as timshel and prefers a translation of "thou mayest."
 Since this word occupies a spot in the next to last sentence in the book and dominates two lengthy philosophical asides in the middle of the tale, I think a person can profitably focus on it to understand this novel.

 In one way of thinking, every significant character in this novel is Cain and Abel at the same time.
 Some characters are more Abel-like, yet even they are hardly perfect.
-Adam, for example, is clearly to be seen as a more virtuous character than his brother Charles, yet he, like Cain, winds up "
+Adam, for example, is clearly to be seen as a more virtuous character than his brother Charles, yet he, like Cain, winds up "a restless wanderer on the earth" early in the story as he first re-enlists in the army and then delays in various ways his return home.

 The more Cain-like characters are not without redeeming characteristics.
 Charles possesses more compunction regarding the source of their father's wealth than does Adam.
 Cal, except for his father's rejection, would not have led Aron to his death.
 Even the thoroughly evil Kate seems to have a dram of goodness or at least awareness of her evil nature when confronted with her son Aron.
 Why does Kate commit suicide?
 She has apparently seen through the attempts of her henchman Joe to mislead her.
 While she has cause to worry that her murder of Faye will be discovered all these years later, whatever threat stands against her remains several moves away.
 Her suicide seems motivated by something else, perhaps awareness of her own fallen nature.